Ferv0r2/Algorithm/README.md

 - Time complexity uses notation such as O(n)

 - The ord() is a method that replaces the value of the ASCII code.

+---

+### Week 2
+    : Learn the definition of a Class, Linked-List, Recursive function & Binary Search

+- The difference between array and Linked-list

+- Good data structure is different for each inquiry, insertion, and deletion.

+- How to use the recursive function.

+- How to code more efficiently